+Board Members at Mutual Housing are volunteers, donating their time, expertise and experiences to ensure that our organization meets our mission and stays accountable to the community and its residents.
 The Board holds monthly meetings, rotating them between the main office and the various mutual housing communities.
-The board holds an annual board retreat to work with management staff to set goals for each subsequent year, discuss new program initiatives, and evaluate program outcomes.
+The board holds an annual board retreat to work with management staff to set goals for each subsequent year, discuss new program and policy initiatives, and evaluate program outcomes.

 Greg Chew is the former chair of a large Portland-based housing nonprofit.
 He is the senior planner for transit-oriented development and housing at Sacramento Area Council of Governments (SACOG) and is the County of Sacramento’s appointee to the Board of Directors.
 Greg contributes his planning expertise and facilitates relationships with public and private organizations involved in transit-oriented development.
-Greg is a former chair of the Mutual Housing board, chairs the Site Acquisition Committee, and serves on the Asset Management and Board Governance Committees.
+Greg is a former chair of the Mutual Housing board, and currently chairs the Site Acquisition Committee, and serves on the Asset & Property Management and Board Governance Committees.

 Allison S. Joe, AICP is Chief of Staff to Councilmember Jay Schenirer in the City of Sacramento, which is one of the most diverse districts in the City and focuses on social equity issues, transportation, affordable housing, and food access throughout the District.
 Formerly Deputy Director for the California Strategic Growth Council, she was deeply involved in programs implementing SB 375, sustainable infrastructure, and infill/transit-oriented development at the state and local levels.